Deep Learning Based 3D Segmentation: A Survey

-This paper provides a comprehensive survey of recent progress in deep learning methods for 3D segmentation.
-It focuses on analyzing commonly used building blocks, convolution kernels and complete architectures pointing out the pros and cons in each case.
-The survey covers over 150 representative papers published in the last five years.
-Although some notable 3D segmentation surveys have been released including RGB-D semantic segmentation \cite{fooladgar2020survey}, point clouds segmentation \cite{xie2020linking},\cite{guo2020deep},\cite{liu2019deep},\cite{bello2020deep},\cite{naseer2018indoor},\cite{ioannidou2017deep}, these surveys do not comprehensively cover all 3D data types and typical application domains.
-Most importantly, these surveys do not focus on 3D segmentation but give a general survey of deep learning from point clouds \cite{guo2020deep},\cite{liu2019deep},\cite{bello2020deep},\cite{naseer2018indoor},\cite{ioannidou2017deep}.
-Given the importance of the three segmentation tasks, this paper focuses exclusively on deep learning techniques for 3D segmentation.
-The contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first survey paper to comprehensively cover deep learning methods on 3D segmentation using different 3D data representations, including RGB-D, projected images, voxels, point clouds, mesh, and 3D video. \item We provide an in-depth analysis of the relative advantages and disadvantages of different types of 3D data segmentation methods. \item Unlike existing reviews, we focus on deep learning methods designed specifically for 3D segmentation and also discuss typical application domains. \item We provide comprehensive comparisons of existing methods on several public benchmark 3D datasets, draw interesting conclusions and identify promising future research directions. \end{itemize}
+This paper comprehensively surveys recent progress in deep learning methods for 3D segmentation.
+It focuses on analyzing commonly used building blocks, convolutional kernels and complete architectures, pointing out the pros and cons in each case.
+The survey covers over 180 representative articles published in the last six years.
+Although some notable 3D segmentation surveys have been released including RGB-D semantic segmentation~\cite{fooladgar2020survey}, remote sensing imagery segmentation~\cite{yuan2021review}, point clouds segmentation~\cite{xie2020linking},~\cite{guo2020deep},~\cite{liu2019deep},~\cite{bello2020deep},~\cite{naseer2018indoor},~\cite{ioannidou2017deep}, these surveys do not comprehensively cover all 3D data types and typical application domains.
+Most importantly, these surveys do not focus on 3D segmentation but give a general survey of deep learning from point clouds~\cite{guo2020deep},~\cite{liu2019deep},~\cite{bello2020deep},~\cite{naseer2018indoor},~\cite{ioannidou2017deep}.
+Given the differences in domain knowledge required for semantic, instance, and part segmentation tasks in 3D segmentation, this paper reviews the deep learning techniques for each of these three segmentation tasks separately.
+Figure~\ref{overview} shows the overview of the whole article.
+The contributions of this paper are summarized as follows: \begin{itemize}

-Figure \ref{fig2} shows a snapshot of how the rest of the paper is organized.
-Section \ref{section2} introduces some basic knowledge and background concepts, including popular 3D datasets and evaluation metrics for 3D segmentation.
-Section \ref{section3} reviews methods for 3D semantic segmentation whereas Section \ref{section4} reviews methods for 3D instance segmentation.
-Section \ref{section5} provides a survey of existing methods for 3D part segmentation.
-Section \ref{section6} reviews the 3D segmentation methods used in some common application areas including unmanned systems and medical diagnosis.
-Section \ref{section7} presents performance comparison between 3D segmentation methods on several popular datasets, and gives corresponding data analysis.
-Finally, Section \ref{section8} identifies promising future research directions and concludes the paper.